jimbobbennett/CdaMobileApp-Template/README.md

 # CdaMobileApp

 This is a basic template for creating apps themed for the [Xamarin CDAs]().
+The app that is created is a Xamarin Forms app that targets iOS, Android and UWP, and has a CDA themed splash screen and icon.

 This repo contains an extension for VS for Mac and a NuGet for use with `dotnet new`.